tradle/tim/README.md

 **Symptom**: red screen of death: Unexpected character '*' **Cause**: iOS and Android (in dev mode) need different .babelrc settings **Fix**: in .babelrc, the "development" block, find `generators: false`, and set to `true`.
+Then restart your packager with `--reset-cache`.
 Please don't commit .babelrc with this change